 Online banner advertising began in the early 1990s as page owners sought additional revenue streams to support their content.
-Every popular website tries to generate revenue by setting aside a particular space on their webpages and rent it to Network Marketers.
-Google Display network is one such strong group of more than a million websites, videos, and apps, through which Google displays 3rd party ads.
+Every popular website tries to generate revenue by setting aside a particular space on its web pages and rent it to Network Marketers.
+Google Display Network is one such strong group of more than a million websites, videos, and apps, through which Google displays 3rd party ads.
 Unfortunately, the website owner has limited control over the ads running on their shared space.

 Google’s DoubleClick: A lucrative ‘carrier’ for Cybercriminals!

 DoubleClick is the ad technology foundation of Google which aims to create, transact, and manage digital advertising for the world’s buyers, creators, and sellers.
 Advertisers and agencies strengthen and simplify complex online campaigns, using DoubleClick’s digital ad management platform.
 Apart from delivery, DoubleClick also provides great analytical features through multiple enhancements or plug-ins to help marketers in formulating and evaluating targeting techniques.
 These data-driven insights and features have provided Google’s DoubleClick an edge over its competitors and have become hugely popular among marketers and agencies.

 But as it’s said ‘you need to pay a price for popularity and successes’; the Cybercriminals have begun to piggyback Google DoubleClick’s ‘reach’ to meet their target too!

 Zemot Malware – The Malware spread by DoubleClick ad servers